Eric Marcus Municipal Airport

 Eric Marcus Municipal Airport (FAA LID: P01) is a county-owned, public-use airport in Pima County, Arizona, United States.
 It is located 5.75 mi north of the central business district of Ajo and is about 82 mi southwest of Phoenix.
 The airport was renamed on February 11, 2006; it was formerly known as Ajo Municipal Airport.

 The airport is included in the FAA's National Plan of Integrated Airport Systems for 2009–2013, which categorizes it as a general aviation facility.

 Facilities and aircraft

 Eric Marcus Municipal Airport covers an area of 1,375 acre and has one runway designated 12/30 with a 3,800 x 60 ft (1,158 x 18 m) asphalt surface.
-For the 12-month period ending March 31, 2006, the airport had 300 general aviation aircraft operations, an average of 25 per month.
+For the 12-month period ending April 19, 2023, the airport had 1,600 general aviation aircraft operations, an average of 31 per week.

 The Ajo Country Club is on the southeast part of the former Army Airfield containment area.